devinrhode2/Specials-Board/README.markdown

 The bash mode can be extracted from the SubEthaEdit package.
 View Rogier Spieker's instructions in the Coda Users Google Group under the thread [Syntax highlighting for shell scripts?](http://groups.google.com/group/coda-users/browse_thread/thread/22c3ff5eefce04ad/dfa3baebaa3afced?pli=1)

 The GNU gettext strings (i18n), Makefile, and Django Template modes can be [downloaded from SubEthaEdit's mode page](http://www.codingmonkeys.de/subethaedit/modes.html).
 [A more up-to-date version of the Django Template mode can also be pulled from GitHub](http://github.com/jbergantine/Django-Template).

+The YAML mode can be [downloaded from GitHub](http://github.com/stuffmc/YAML.mode).

 ### Custom Mode Installation